-Can you believe I’d never had a bahn mi sandwich before my food tour of Hayes Valley in San Francisco?
+Can you believe I’d never had a bahn mi sandwich before taking a food tour of Hayes Valley with Gourmet Walks in San Francisco?
 I had seriously been missing out.
 A bahn mi is a Vietnamese sandwich made with traditional ingredients like pickled carrots, cucumber and jalapeno.
 It’s all the rage on the culinary scene lately, with pop-ups emerging on every corner claiming to make the best of the bunch.

 I had the pleasure of navigating the city with Gourmet Walks, a company specializing in food tours.
-They only partner with the best of the best, and are a must-try for foodies in the Bay Area.
+They only partner with the best, and are a must-try for foodies in the Bay Area.
 In fact, on my tour we were accompanied by professional recipe creators for cooking companies and magazines.
-It was evident we chose wisely in tour providers.
+It was evident we chose wisely.

 About Gourmet Walks